sethtroisi/OEIS/A000049/README.md

 This theoretically takes `O(log2(C))` time for each iteration with `C` slowly growing from 10 to ~200,000.

-`log2(200,000) = 18`, Yet the code only manages 2.2 million iterations / second.
-So this appoarch has it's limitations.
+`log2(200,000) = 18`, Yet the code only manages 15 million iterations / second.
+So this approach has it's limitations.

 ## Hash approach